david8zhang/ds-blog/_posts/2020-11-15-Weekly-Review-8.md

   - Added enemy movement
   - Added a turn counter
   - Undo move and attack
+- Exercised much more than last week

 ## Losses

 - Didn't work on the pushup bank app mockups
+- A few unproductive days, trying to aim for 240 ~ 250 minutes a day of work on weekdays and 120 minutes a day of work on weekends

 ## Opportunities